NKSP Language

 User Functions

 When working on larger scripts, you may notice that you easily get to the point where you may have to duplicate portions of your script code, since there are certain things that you may have to do again and again in different parts of your script.
 Software developers usually try to avoid such code duplications to keep the overall amount of code as small as possible, since the overall amount of code would bloat quickly and would make the software very hard to maintain.
-One way for you to avoid such script code duplications with NKSP is to write so called User Functions.
+One way for you to avoid such script code duplications with NKSP is to write and call User Functions.

 Let's assume you wanted to create a simple stuttering effect.
 You may do so like in the following example.